 Composition in art lots of information and examples in composition in art

-is composition which means relating your shapes in the area which houses
+composition in art is is that we need to learn is composition, which means relating your shapes in the area which houses

 your picture so that the shapes are aesthetically pleasing to each other

 and to the whole, this is the basis of good composition.

 In the following pages starting from composition and working through light and shade, colour theory, line and texture you will be on your way to learning the elements that are involved in creating a picture.
 The example on the left has five rectangular shapes, yes five, remember that the large rectangular shape that the four smaller rectangles are encompassed in makes a rectangle.
 These rectangles are all in slightly different sizes and all look balanced and related to each other and to the whole in a pleasing and satisfying way, you don't feel that any rectangle is too big or too small in relation to the other rectangles.

 Although this is an abstract example here (Left) something akin to Mondrian, any composition is based on this principle of relating shapes to one another in a pleasing way no matter if they are circles, triangles, verticals, rhomboids or any other shape.
 So our five rectangles in the example